CEE is the Consortium for Energy Efficiency. It describes itself as follows:

 One major CEE initiative is the Super-Efficient Home Appliance Initiative (SEHA), which provides specifications of super efficiency by establishing tiers of energy performance manufacturers may choose to meet for washers, refrigerators, dishwashers, and room air conditioners.

 While consumers have become familiar with the Energy Star rating and the process for appliances to qualify, the CEE tier remains a mystery to many.
 But it's a rating that should not be ignored because it provides further details of energy efficiency, and that means energy savings to the consumer.
-According to the Sears website, "It uses the ENERGY STAR® rating coupled with the Modified Energy Factor (MEF) and Water Factor (WF) to assess energy efficiency."
+According to the Sears website:

 Here's how the ranking works: